Have a Green Christmas

 - 2A plant kit is a wonderful way to start people on a rewarding hobby.
 After they see their first kit blossom, chances are they will get hooked on growing things.When possible, give plants or seedlings as gifts.

 - 3Be creative and find ways to use recycled material to wrap your gifts.

 - Old shopping bags, old newspapers, and old magazines all offer great possibilities for eco-friendly wrapping.

 - Imagine this: A white origami crane sitting on a box covered with the dark pages of a magazine.

 - Isn't that both a pretty and eco-friendly way to wrap your gift?

-- 4Make a survey of green gifts to give friends and family.For a start, there are numerous digital magazine subscriptions available today; maybe you have friends who would appreciate that.
-Organic food, local crafts, organic fruit baskets are all good gifts to give on this special season.Advertisement
+- 4For a start, there are numerous digital magazine subscriptions available today; maybe you have friends who would appreciate that.
+Organic food, local crafts, organic fruit baskets are all good gifts to give on this special season.Make a survey of green gifts to give friends and family.Advertisement

 Recapture the Real Meaning of Christmas

 Probably the most challenging and rewarding way to have a green Christmas is to find time to get together and reflect on what Christmas really means for you. individually and as a family.
 It is not at all unusual to find people who go into debt and give in to the pressure of consumerism during the season.
 Neither is it out of the ordinary to find both children and adults bitterly disappointed not to get the gifts they want for Christmas.